delfiterradas/rnafusion/docs/output.md

 ### Fastp for fusioncatcher

 If `--tools fusioncatcher_trim` is present, [fastp](https://github.com/OpenGene/fastp) will be run again as above.
-This to potentially shorten the reads fed into fusioncatcher further with `--trim_tail_fusioncatcher` if the reads are above 100 bp.
+This is to potentially shorten the reads fed into `fusioncatcher` further with `--trim_tail_fusioncatcher` if the reads are above 100 bp.

 <details markdown="1">
 <summary>Output files</summary>